openSUSE/news-o-o/_posts/2007-08-12-sneak-peeks-at-opensuse-103-greatly-improved-boot-time.markdown

 ---
 author: News Team
+comments: true
 date: 2007-08-12 19:39:37+00:00
 layout: post
 link: https://news.opensuse.org/2007/08/12/sneak-peeks-at-opensuse-103-greatly-improved-boot-time/
+slug: sneak-peeks-at-opensuse-103-greatly-improved-boot-time
-title: "Sneak Peeks at openSUSE 10.3: Greatly Improved Boot Time"
+title: 'Sneak Peeks at openSUSE 10.3: Greatly Improved Boot Time'
+wordpress_id: 104
 categories:
 - Distribution
 ---

 openSUSE 10.3 is going to be filled with new improvements and exciting technologies.
 To allow you to discover exactly what the developers have been working hard on behind the scenes over the last few months, we bring you a little series: _Sneak Peeks at openSUSE 10.3_.
 Today we are looking at the great new improvements to boot time in openSUSE.

 openSUSE 10.3 will include some great improvements to the init boot scripts which will dramatically decrease the time your computer takes to boot up.
 These come as the result of many different tests and research (documented [here](http://opensuse.org/Boottime), and [here](http://opensuse.org/Boot_time)); the first round of improvements have already been submitted and will make it into the final release.